Biden's top economist has studied inequality for three decades. That could come in handy.

 If confirmed, Rouse’s appointment would itself be historic—making her the first African American to chair the CEA since it was established in 1946.
 In her new role, she’ll face a moment of history similar to twelve years ago, but with one key difference: The pain of the COVID economic crisis is more unequally distributed than any other in recent memory, with health and economic impacts being disproportionately felt by low-wage workers, mothers of school-age children, and Black Americans.

 Through her work as a labor economist and government official, Rouse has spent three decades steeped in the data, research, and policy thought underpinning these forms of inequality.
-Her academic research has focused on how workers, women, low-income students, and others face

-an uneven opportunities, including extensive work examining inequality and discrimination.
+Her academic research has focused on how workers, women, low-income students, and others face uneven opportunities, including extensive work examining inequality and discrimination.
 Other economists and colleagues say that background situates her well to help steer administration policy during and beyond this crisis.

 “She is someone who is used to thinking about how the real world and economic theory connect, and how policies influence the real world,” says Jay Shambaugh, an economist at George Washington University who served on the CEA during Obama’s second term.
 “She is very well placed to handle a job like this, as this CEA faces a huge set of challenges.”